Food Timing and the Circadian Metabolic Cycle: When You Eat Matters as Much as What You Eat

 Osteoporosis Is Not a Calcium Problem: What Bone Loss Actually Tells You

-In Brief Osteoporosis is not a calcium deficiency disease — it is a failure of bone remodeling dynamics in which resorption chronically outpaces formation, regardless of calcium intake.
-The most powerful modifiable trigger for bone mass preservation is mechanical loading through physical activity; calcium supplementation without this stimulus has minimal effect on trabecular architecture.
-Korean […]
+In Summary Osteoporosis is not simply a calcium deficiency disease — it is a failure of bone remodeling dynamics in which resorption chronically outpaces formation, largely independent of calcium intake.
+The most powerful modifiable lever for preserving bone mass is mechanical loading through physical activity; calcium supplementation without this stimulus has limited effect on trabecular […]

 How Lifestyle Creates the Conditions for Cancer: A Pathologist’s Perspective